FREQUENTLY ASKED QUESTIONS (FAQs)

 Q. Who is leading the Technical Academy?

-Professor Tim Softley, Pro-Vice-Chancellor for Research and Knowledge Transfer is the University sponsor of the Technical Academy and will have strategic oversight of the Academy.
+Professor Heather Widdows, Pro-Vice-Chancellor for Research and Knowledge Transfer, is the University sponsor of the Technical Academy and will have strategic oversight of the Academy.

 Q. How will this benefit me in my role?

-The Technical Academy will provide a range of opportunities to enhance your career development from facilitating professional accreditation and relevant training to networking with peers across the University and the sector.
+The Technical Academy provides a range of opportunities to enhance your career development from facilitating professional accreditation and relevant training to networking with peers across the University and the sector.

 Q. Is this a sector-wide initiative?

 Yes.
 There is recognition across the sector of both the contribution technical staff make to Higher Education and some of the challenges facing this workforce, in particular lack of career progression, recognition, and the need for a highly skilled technical workforce to meet the needs of world-class universities.
-In response to these challenges a number of nationwide initiatives have been launched, notably the HEFCE funded Technical Development and Modernisation project led by the University of Sheffield (including representation from Birmingham), and the Science Council’s ‘Technician Commitment’ of which Birmingham is a founding signatory.
-The creation of a Technical Academy at the University of Birmingham firmly supports the national agenda.
+The Technical Academy firmly supports the national agenda and actively engages with a number of nationwide initiatives: the Technical Development and Modernisation Project led by the University of Sheffield, the Science Council's 'Technician Commitment' of which Birmingham is a founding signatory and the Midlands Innovation Talent programme.